Crystal violet: Science

 In biomedical research, crystal violet can be used to stain the nuclei of adherent cells.
-In this application, crystal violet works as a intercalating dye and allows the quantification of DNA which is proportional to the number of cells.
+In this application, crystal violet works as an intercalating dye and allows the quantification of DNA which is proportional to the number of cells.

-In forensics, crystal violet was used to develop fingerprints.
 Crystal violet is also used as a tissue stain in the preparation of light microscopy sections.
 In laboratory, solutions containing crystal violet and formalin are often used to simultaneously fix and stain cells grown in tissue culture to preserve them and make them easily visible, since most cells are colourless.

 It is also sometimes used as a cheap way to put identification markings on laboratory mice; since many strains of lab mice are albino, the purple colour stays on their fur for several weeks.